weztcy/Rasa-Nusantara---Indonesian-Food-Recipe-Mobile-App/README.md

 ## 📜 License

-This project is maintained for educational, portfolio, reference, and development purposes.
+This project is maintained for portfolio, reference, and development purposes.

 ---

-**Rasa Nusantara - Food Recipe Mobile App — Indonesian Food Recipe Android Application Using Java**
+**Rasa Nusantara — Indonesian Food Recipe Mobile App Using Java**